NuhaG/webrtc-video-room/README.md

 ---

-## Future Improvements
+## 🔮 Future Improvements

 - Add text chat functionality
 - Implement screen sharing
 - Enable recording
 - Authentication for private rooms
 - Explore scalable WebRTC solutions using SFU/MCU servers
+- Improve notifications

 ---

-## Contributions
+## 🤝 Contributions

 Contributions are welcome!
-You can report issues, suggest features, or submit pull requests to improve the project.
+You can report issues, suggest new features, or submit pull requests to improve the project.

 ---